Consultation on Proposed Changes to the Application for Development Consent

 We have produced a Statement of Community Consultation (SOCC)

-Since the Stage 3 consultations the council has been considering the consultation responses received and developing the final scheme that will form the Development Consent Order application.
-As part of this process, we carried out some localised consultations on proposed changes to the scheme with those who are likely to be affected.
+The responses received from the Stage 3 consultations are helping us to develop the final scheme that will form the Development Consent Order application.
+As part of this process, we carried out some localised consultations on proposed changes to the scheme with those who are likely to be affected in early 2019.